github/docs/content/account-and-profile/setting-up-and-managing-your-github-user-account/managing-user-account-settings/merging-multiple-user-accounts.md

   ghec: '*'
 topics:
   - Accounts
-shortTitle: Merge multiple user accounts
+shortTitle: Merge multiple personal accounts
 ---
 {% tip %}

 {% ifversion ghec %}

-**Tip:** {% data variables.product.prodname_emus %} allow an enterprise to provision unique user accounts for its members through an identity provider (IdP).
+**Tip:** {% data variables.product.prodname_emus %} allow an enterprise to provision unique personal accounts for its members through an identity provider (IdP).
 For more information, see "[About Enterprise Managed Users](/admin/identity-and-access-management/managing-iam-with-enterprise-managed-users/about-enterprise-managed-users)."
-For other use cases, we recommend using only one user account to manage both personal and professional repositories.
+For other use cases, we recommend using only one personal account to manage both personal and professional repositories.

 {% else %}

-**Tip:** We recommend using only one user account to manage both personal and professional repositories.
+**Tip:** We recommend using only one personal account to manage both personal and professional repositories.

 {% endif %}